metomi/rose/sphinx/user-guide/configuration-metadata.rst

      pattern=^('red'|'blue')(?:,('red'|'blue'))*$

 fail-if, warn-if
-  Specify a logical expression using the Rose mini-language to validate the value of the current setting with respect to other settings.
+  Specify a logical expression using the Rose :ref:`mini-language <app-meta-mini-lang>` to validate the value of the current setting with respect to other settings.
 If the logical expression evaluates to true in a ``fail-if`` metadata, the system will consider the setting in error.
 On the other hand, in a ``warn-if`` metadata, the system will only issue a warning.
-The logical expression uses a Python-like syntax (documented fully in the appendix).
+The logical expression uses a Python-like syntax (documented fully in the :ref:`appendix <app-meta-mini-lang>`).
 It can reference the value of the current setting with the ``this`` variable and the value of other settings with their IDs.
 E.g.:

   .. code-block:: rose